01 – Fidel Castro completes 30 years in power in Cuba.

 20 – Australian PM Bob Hawke cries on television and admits marital infidelity.

-22 – Pete Rose is accused of betting on baseball.
+22 – Professional US baseball player and manager Pete Rose is accused of betting on baseball.
 If convicted, it will trivialise his nomination into the hall of fame as well as suspend him from the league for an indefinite amount of time.

-24 – Alaska is hit by the supertanker Exxon Valdez oil spill – The 11 million gallon spill is the worst in history.
+24 – Oil supertanker Exxon Valdez runs aground on a reef off the Alaskan coast, releasing gallons of crude oil into the sea.
+The 11 million gallon spill is the worst in history.

 26 – Soviet people cast ballots in the first free national election since the October Revolution in 1917.